dmalyuta/dotfiles/README.md

 > **Advice**: to build confidence in the install script's functionality for your specific OS, use the dry-run option and/or install a copy of you OS in [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and run the full installation there.

 Note that the automated backup solution needs you to configure `cron` and `anacron` manually.
 See the starting comment block of the [backup script](https://github.com/dmalyuta/dotfiles/blob/master/.bin/make_snapshot.sh) to learn how.
 It would not be good to automate this step as it should be your choice on how, if at all, to run backups.

+Finally, settings syncing across JetBrains IDEs can be automated via the [Settings Repository](https://github.com/develar/settings-repository) plugin by installing it in the IDEs and pointing it to the `DIR/.jetbrains/settings` folder.

 ## Known issues